Bernice Gottlieb: Efforts in Korea

 In 1972, Gottlieb was approached by a Korean Roman Catholic priest, Rev. Alexander Lee (Korean name Lee Kyong-Jai), the administrator (from 1970 until his death in 1998) of a leprosy resettlement community, St. Lazarus Village, near Suwon, South Korea.
 Father Lee told Gottlieb of the significant stigma and isolation for those living in Korea with leprosy, also known as Hansen’s disease.
-Although treatable, many patients are disfigured by leprosy if untreated, and "widespread misinformation about transmission" resulted in discrimination.
+Although treatable, "widespread misinformation about transmission" resulted in discrimination and quarantine.
+Children born to patients in a so-called "leper colony" were being denied basic human rights, including access to schooling.

-From 1974 to 1976, while serving as director of an adoption program, Operation Outreach, as well as the New York State representative to the Committee of One Thousand, a 30,000-member group concerned with children in need, she succeeded in arranging for the unusual adoption of eight children born to patients in a so-called "leper colony" of South Korea by a number of American families.

-One of the parents of the original adoptive children said, "if the girls stayed, and they grew up and had boyfriends and they found that the girls’ parents were lepers, then our daughters would forever have hearts stamped with pain.
-The future for them here is bleak.
+From 1974 to 1976, while serving as director of Operation Outreach, as well as the New York State representative to the Committee of One Thousand, a 30,000-member group concerned with children in need, she succeeded in arranging for the unusual adoption of eight children born to patients in St. Lazarus Village who sought homes for their children in the U.S. "so they may lead healthy, happy lives here, free of the 'untouchable' brand."
+One of the parents of the original adoptive children said, "The future for them here is bleak.
 They must go.
-Me and my wife would like our misery to end with this generation".
+Me and my wife would like our misery to end with this generation"."

 In order to arrange these adoptions, Gottlieb lobbied Congress in 1976 to pass, for each child, a private bill to allow the unorphaned foreign-born children to emigrate to the United States for adoption by United States citizens.

-The program was believed to be unprecedented in that the birth parents would retain a connection with their biological children, and the children, who showed no signs of leprosy, would be relinquished "so they may lead healthy, happy lives here, free of the 'untouchable' [leprosy] brand."
-Over time, the program resulted in numerous additional adoptions.
+The program was believed to be unprecedented in that the birth parents would retain a close connection with their biological children.
+These adoptions were part of a much broader public education campaign to dispel the deeprooted prejudices surrounding leprosy.
 Gottlieb's 2010 book, Take My Children, tells this story.

 In India and United Nations

 In late 1974, the Indian leprosy association, Hind Kusht Nivaran Sangh, contacted Gottlieb in an effort to extend the Outreach adoption program to children living in leprosy colonies in India.
-Ultimately, after Gottlieb visited the country on a tour of leprosy villages, the government of India agreed to allow the foreign adoption of up to 25 children born to Leprosy patients to American parents.
-Gottlieb's trip found that the children in India often lived in difficult situations, but faced somewhat different obstacles from the Korean children in that could attend local schools if adequately supported from abroad.
-She instead started a fund to provide the children with uniforms and books.
+After Gottlieb visited the country on a tour of leprosy villages, the government of India approved the foreign adoption of up to 25 children born to Leprosy patients.
+But Gottlieb found that the children in India lived under less restrictive circumstances than those faced by the Korean children in that they could attend local schools and were granted other basic rights if adequately supported from abroad.
+Instead of placing these children in adoptive homes, she established a fund to provide the children with uniforms and books, while continuing her public education efforts to combat the stigma associated with the disease.

 In 1979, the International Year of the Child, Gottlieb authored and presented to the United Nations a research paper on "The Fact of Stigma," and a copy of the research is maintained in the archives of the Jimmy Carter Presidential Library.